NasimMhn/pizza-bot/README.md

-# Project 4 @ Technigo Bootcamp - Build a Pizza Bot
+##  A "Pizza Bot" Web App

-This week's project is to practice some parts of JavaScripts, to create a little text-based bot which you can use it to order pizza.
+This project is all about to practice JavaScript functions.
+The app starts by greeting the customer and take the order.
+When the bot calculate the cooking time, the order will be finalized.
 PS: It won't actually order a real pizza for you.
 This project is made by me and a teammate, using VS Code - Live Share

-## To learn this week 🧠
+## Learning objectives 🧠

 - Be comfortable using variables
 - Understand control flow and the use of conditionals statements